curioustorvald/partband/Elegant Image Gallery Using Partitioned Container Bands.md

 ### **Importance of Mathematical Optimisation in UI**

 The system demonstrates that user interface challenges often have mathematical solutions.
 The aspect ratio matching, error minimisation, and geometric mean calculations prove that quantitative approaches can solve qualitative problems.
-What appears as an aesthetic judgment—“this layout looks good”—can be decomposed into measurable criteria and optimised accordingly.
+What appears as an aesthetic judgement—“this layout looks good”—can be decomposed into measurable criteria and optimised accordingly.

 ### **Balance Between Automation and Control**